Powderpuff (sports): Samaha Bowl

 The first powderpuff football game of the modern era was held in 1972, in Wallingford, Connecticut.
-Judy Samaha, a physical education teacher and coach for Mark T. Sheehan High School, began the sport to incorporate more girls into athletic activities.
-She contacted Lyman Hall High School, Sheehan's rival, to set up a game between the schools.
+Judy Samaha, a physical education teacher and coach for Mark T. Sheehan High School, collaborated with Jack Bloomingdale and Sue Vitali at Lyman Hall High School, Sheehan’s rival, to incorporate more girls into athletic activities.
+Jack’s idea of the Powder Puff Game was born and played between the cross-town rivals.

 Since then, powderpuff football has spread over the nation, from neighboring towns in Connecticut to schools in California, Texas, and Florida.
 The annual Samaha Bowl game still takes place the Wednesday before Thanksgiving and is the longest running powderpuff game in the country.

 The tradition was adopted in Massachusetts at schools such as Pope John XXIII High School where underclass girls faced upperclass girls.
 The tradition still lives with schools like Mystic Valley Regional Charter School playing once a year, the day before Thanksgiving Day, or St. David's School in Raleigh, North Carolina, which attracts a stadium full of spectators for a high-energy game under the lights.

 Team Blonde at the 2011 Blondes vs. Brunettes powder puff football game in Washington, D.C.

 Many schools that participate in powderpuff games have created their own traditions.
 Examples of traditions are the creation of team uniform T-shirts for each of the teams, pre-game pep talks, and special half-time performances from the male members, sometimes with them dressing up as cheerleaders.